 Changes to existing property, support or parenting orders may be needed in the future.
 In Illinois, modifications are available for a variety of reasons, ranging from remarriage to changes in income or work schedules.
 Perhaps something was intentionally left open in the original arrangements, such as an indication of how the child’s college education expenses would be divided, requiring that the arrangements be revisited.
 Perhaps major life changes require the change.

 A parent must give the other parent significant notice and/or get a court order before moving a child away from the other parent.
 The other parent will typically still have the right to be part of the child’s life.
 Unique parenting schedules or parenting/visitation arrangements may need to be made.
 Even for parents who were never married, if paternity has been established, a court order must be obtained before moving the child out of state.

 Contact us online or call one of our offices to schedule a free, half-hour consultation with one of our attorneys.
-Our main office in Wheeling and Buffalo Grove can be reached at 847-459-4448, and the number for our secondary office in Libertyville is 847-281-0200.
+Our offices in Wheeling and Buffalo Grove can be reached at 847-459-4448, and the number for our Libertyville office is 847-281-0200.